 This English course is for students who wish to pursue college level studies while still in secondary school.
 A.P. students will read critically and reflect on their reading through extensive discussion, writing and rewriting.
-Students will be prepared to take the A.P. exams.
+Students will further develop their critical thinking and analytical writing skills in preparation for the A.P. exam in May.